 However, failure happens to the best of us.
 In business, failure is a destined occurrence at some point.
 Very many successful people today have failed before, some of them countless times.
 The secret is in not giving up.
-The point of success is to be a testimony of your strength despite past failures.
+The point of success is to be a testimony of your strengths despite past failures.

 Think your startup is on the brink of failure?
 Well, you could salvage it in some cases.
 In other cases, the business has probably taken serious hits denting finances, customer relationships and growth.
 It is irredeemable.
 While such occurrences can be very discouraging, they don’t have to be.